kah-ve/fullstack-boilerplate-app/README.md

 on, you can see the containers that are running and the outputs.
 I use this to see the outputs from a flask.

 --------------------------------------------------------
-Notes on this Repo (provided by the repo owner that provided the core boilerplate code for docker-compose) [Link](https://github.com/shoyo/react-flask-docker-boilerplate)
+Below are notes from source repo that provided core boilerplate code for docker-compose.
+[Link](https://github.com/shoyo/react-flask-docker-boilerplate)
 --------------------------------------------------------